katkera/slackemojis/README.md

 * Probably need Excel installed, not sure if it works with alternative solutions like OpenOffice.

 ### Installing
-* You need to edit emojis.py and change TOKENHERE to the token of your Slack workspace.
+* You need to edit emojis.py and change TOKENHERE toyour Slack app token.
 	* You could also modify the script to use a presaved emoji.json, which are accessible to non-admins as well (according to Google.)
 * Make sure you have downloaded the following modules: requests, xlsxwriter, Pillow, DateTime